The ability to learn and focus on trading risk management can be just as important as learning how to day trade.

 2. Risk/ Reward Ratios and Win Rate

 This is where it just doesn’t seem to click for many traders.
-The risk/reward ratio is how much you are risking in a trade, compared to how much your hoping to get.
+The risk/reward ratio is how much you are risking in a trade, compared to how much you are hoping to get.
 Your win ratio is, of course, how many trades you win out of all the trades you take.

 Consistency with risk/ reward ratios and sticking to your planned rules can save you from blowing up your trading account.